What’s Involved In Professional AC Maintenance Services?

 Wildfire smoke is becoming a regular occurrence in states like California, where significant wildfires often happen during the wildfire season.
 Seniors are significantly affected by smoke from wildfires, which can complicate chronic heart and lung diseases.

-You can improve indoor air quality in your home by using a HEPA filter in the HVAC system.
+You can improve indoor air quality in your home by using an HVAC system with a HEPA filter.
 HEPA filters can filter particles from wildfire smoke out of the air, which can help improve your home’s indoor air quality.

 HEPA filters, like other HVAC air filters, must be replaced regularly.
 The EPA recommends replacing your home’s HVAC air filter every three months or sooner if it becomes dirty.
 If you have a HEPA filter, it may look dirty quickly because it can filter out smaller particles than standard air filters.

-Check your HEPA filter once per month whenever the HVAC system is in use, and replace the filter as needed.
+Check your HEPA filter once monthly whenever the HVAC system is in use, and replace the filter as needed.
 Look for the air filter slot between the return air duct and the blower.
-Pull out the filter, buy an identical one from your local hardware store, then slide the new one into place.
+Pull out the filter, buy an identical one from your local hardware store, and then slide the new one into place.

 Maintain Safe Indoor Air Temperatures

 Seniors are especially vulnerable to cold and hot temperatures.
-Some studies show seniors are more likely to experience falls and accidents in chilly rooms.
+Some studies show seniors are likelier to experience falls and accidents in chilly rooms.

 Seniors who live on a fixed income will sometimes maintain less-than-comfortable temperatures at home to save money.
 Some may also neglect HVAC maintenance to save money on HVAC contractors.
 Avoid these temptations and always do what you must to maintain safe indoor air temperatures.